dorny/test-reporter/README.md

     #   jest-junit
     reporter: ''

+    # Limits which test suites are listed:
+    #   all
+    #   only-failed
+    list-suites: 'all'

+    # Limits which test cases are listed:
+    #   all
+    #   failed
+    #   none
+    list-tests: 'all'

     # Limits number of created annotations with error message and stack trace captured during test execution.
     # Must be less or equal to 50.
     max-annotations: '10'